nick-The-One/python_course/00_plan.md

 * What is OOP
   * OOP vs Procedural vs Functional
   * OOP features
+* How to make a class
-* Names mangling
+* Dataclasses
 * Inheritance lookup
-* Name Mangling in sublasses
 * Search Order
   * current object — class above from bottom to top, left to right (order of superclasses)
   * search on reference only
   * mro
 * operator overloading/interception
+* Names mangling, Name Mangling in sublasses

 ## Rest